mramshaw/Node-Linting-and-Testing/README.md

 # Node-Linting-and-Testing

-Some basic notes on Linting and Testing with node.js (WIP)
+Some notes on Linting and Testing with node.js as well as some general thoughts on BDD & TDD frameworks.

 [Most of these tools may also be used when developing with plain javascript as well as javascript frameworks such as React.]